waterlinked/docs/docs/sonar-3d/sonar-3d-15-faq.md

 ## 6. The performance is not as expected?
 If the performance is not as expected and you can not find a solution in this documentation, please create a diagnostic log with your Sonar 3D-15 and submit a [support ticket](https://waterlinked.com/support) with the Sonar 3D diagnostic log file attached.

+---

+## 7. How should I maintain the Sonar 3D-15?
+After operating in seawater, brackish water, chlorinated pools, or any medium other than freshwater, rinse the unit thoroughly with fresh water to remove residues and salt deposits.
+Once dry, wipe the exterior with a clean, dry cloth.
+Avoid solvents or abrasive cleaners.